Mitcheljager/brainblocks-rails/README.md

 # brainblocks-rails

-Simplifies use of Brainblocks (Current version v1.0.3) in Rails.
+Simplifies use of Brainblocks in Rails.

 ## Installation